How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 What Are the Three Different Types of Calming Supplements for Horses?

-The three different types of calming supplements for horses are: nutrient-based formulas, herbal formulas, and formulas specific to moody mares.
+There are three different types of calming supplements for horses: nutrient-based formulas, herbal formulas, and formulas specific to moody mares.

 1. Nutrient-Based Horse Calming Supplements